UW-Macrostrat/corelle/README.md

 ## Installation

 A recent (>3.6) version of Python is required to run the backend code.
+A recent node is required to run the frontend.
+The Python module is currently hard-coded to require the `postgresql:///plate-rotations` database, but this can be easily changed.

+To install the backend, run `make install` in this repository.
+The `plates` executable should become available on your path. `make init` imports models and feature datasets.
+Then `plates serve` starts the testing API server.

+To run the frontend, move to the `frontend/` subdirectory and run `npm run dev`.
+A backend API server will be started and proxied.

 ## Todo

 - [ ] Fix subtle math bugs!
 - [ ] On-database cache of rotations (say, at 1 Ma increments?)
+- [ ] Return pre-rotated feature datasets (rather than just modern versions)
+- [ ] Materialized view for split feature datasets
+- [ ] Allow feature datasets to be listed
+- [ ] Create a dockerized version
 - [ ] Polish the frontend demo

 ## API Reference